Table of contents

 How to Prep Your 6-Inch Cake Pans

-The smaller the cake, the more difficult it is to release from the baking pan neatly.
-Here’s my guaranteed solution so that your 6-inch cake glides right out:
+Smaller cakes can be a bit more difficult to release from the baking pan neatly.
+Here’s my cake pan prep so that your 6-inch cake plops right out:

 - Very lightly grease the cake pan.
 I swear by Baker's Joy as there's flour in the spray.

 - Place the parchment round inside and grease the parchment round too.
-This promises an ultra non-stick environment for your cake.
-Never any sticking.
+This makes for a super non-stick environment for your cake.

-You need about 1.5-2 cups of frosting to frost a one layer 6-inch cake.
-Decorating a 6-inch cake is just like decorating a larger cake, but the smaller size is definitely easier to work with.
+You need about 1.5-2 cups of frosting to frost a one-layer 6-inch cake.
+Decorating this 6-inch cake is just like decorating a larger cake, but the smaller size (and having only one layer) is definitely easier to work with.

 Helpful Cake Decorating Tools:

-- Cake Turntable: This size is great for larger cakes as well.
-A cake turntable makes it easy to frost the sides of a cake with a bench scraper.
+- Cake Turntable: A cake turntable makes it insanely easy to smooth the sides of a cake with a bench scraper.

 - Piping Bags: If you want to go all out on decorating (like I did), make sure to pick up some piping bags and piping tips!

 Alternatively, you can freeze the cake.
-Slip the wrapped cake into a zip-top bag and keep it in the freezer for several weeks.
-When you’re ready to frost and decorate, it’s so much easier if the cake is cold.
-You’ll find it’s much less crumbly that way.
-I like to frost my cakes straight from the freezer, which helps prevent loose crumbs in the frosting!
+Slip the wrapped cake into a ziplock bag or wrap it tightly with aluminum foil and keep it in the freezer for up to 3 months.
+Just unwrap the cake and get to work frosting and decorating when you're ready; it’s so much easier if the cake is cold as it’s much less crumbly that way.
+I like to frost my cakes straight from the freezer, which helps prevent loose crumbs in the frosting (meaning I can usually skip the crumb coat)!

 There are few ways to better say, "I think you're pretty special" than baking someone a cake from scratch.
 Don't overmix, don't overbake, and you'll be just fine.